Craig E. Johnson

 Office Hours: By appointment

 Professor Johnson has been at George Fox since 1988.
 He moved to the College of Business after serving as chair of the university’s communication arts department for 12 years.
-Professor Johnson serves as director of the Doctor of Business Administration program and as director of the university’s interdisciplinary undergraduate leadership minor.
-He is past recipient of a George Fox Undergraduate Teacher of the Year award.
+He is a past recipient of the George Fox Undergraduate Teacher of the Year award.
 Professor Johnson enjoys running, fly-fishing, basketball and reading.
-He and his wife Mary, who teaches in the University’s Master of Arts in Teaching program, have two grown sons.
+He and his wife Mary, who teaches in the university’s Master of Arts in Teaching program, have two grown sons.

 Professor Johnson Teaches: